Maersk Air: Initial operations

+Stabilization with jetliners

-Maersk Air took delivery of its first two Boeing 737-200 Advanced in 1976.
-By 1981 the airline had taken delivery of fourteen aircraft.
-Some were leased to other carriers, including Guyana Airways, Malaysia Airlines and Tunisair.
-Others were used charter services, mostly to Danish inclusive tour operators.
+Maersk Air took delivery of its first two Boeing 737-200 Advanced in 1976 and by 1981 the airline had 14 in the fleet.
+Most of them were used for charters, mostly for Danish inclusive tour operators.
+This was a highly competitive market, where Maersk had to compete with Conair, Sterling and Scanair, amongst others.
 From 1983 three aircraft were entirely dedicated to this task.
-This was a highly competitive market, where Maersk had to compete with Conair, Sterling and Scanair, amongst others.

-During the second half of the 1970s, Maersk focused on wet leasing their aircraft on the intercontinental market.
-Contracts included flying pilgrims from Morocco to Mecca and Scandinavians to North America.
-The 737-200s proved too large for domestic services.
-The F27s had been sold and the airline, therefore, determined that it needed to procure new turboprops.
-A decision was made to buy the de Havilland Dash 7, but in the meantime, the airline leased three HS 748s from 1980 to 1981.
+Some B737s were leased to other carriers, including Guyana Airways, Malaysia Airlines and Tunisair.
+The 737-200s proved too big for domestic services.
+The F27s had been sold and the airline, therefore, determined that it needed to buy new turboprops.
+A decision was made to buy the de Havilland Dash 7.
+In the meantime, the airline leased three HS 748s from 1980 to 1981.
 The first Dash 7 entered revenue service on 13 May 1981.